 Do you love working with children?
 Do you still enjoy playing in water or getting messy using tempera paints?
 Students with an interest in working with children or those who see themselves becoming a teacher or child care worker are perfect candidates for pursuing Early Childhood Education courses.

 In the first year of Early Childhood Education, students are trained in the 40 hour Florida Department of Children and Families Child Care Facilities courses, which are mandated for employment in any child care facility.

 Students participating in the program have the opportunity to put the theory learned in level one to practice with children at preschools located on high school campuses throughout the district.
 Under the guidance of the master teacher, upper level students create lessons, design learning-through-play activities, manage rotations and facilitate individual and group projects.

-Early Childhood Education is offered at Hagerty High School, Lake Brantley High School, Lake Howell High School, Lake Mary High School, Lyman High School, Oviedo High School, Seminole High School and does not have a transfer option available.
+Early Childhood Education is offered at Hagerty High School, Lake Brantley High School, Lake Howell High School, Lake Mary High School, Lyman High School, and Oviedo High School.
+This program does not have a transfer option available.